-If you’re getting for the first time your driver’s license, you’ll have to provide a lot of documentation, including a copy of your birth certificate and social security card.
-While exact requirements depend on state, your goal will be to prove your identity, your parents’ identity, and your place of residence, as well as any formal schooling or training that many qualify you to drive.
-In some states, you may also be required to submit certification of training, proof of need of a license, and, in some states, proof that you’ve held a provisional or trainee’s license for a minimum of 6 months prior to your application.
+To get your first driver’s license, you need to provide certain documents.
+These include a copy of your birth certificate and social security card.
+Exact requirements depend on state.
+However, you need to prove your identity, your parents’ identity, and your place of residence.
+Also, you need documents of any formal schooling or training that may qualify you to drive.
+In some states, you may also be required to submit certification of training and proof of need of a license.
+Also, in certain states, you will need proof that you’ve held a provisional or trainee’s license for a minimum of six months prior to your application.

 What Do You Need to Apply for a Driver’s License at 16?

-Proof of Identity: You will need 1-2 proofs of identity.
-You will need a copy of your birth certificate at minimum but may also want to bring a passport or government photo ID if you have one.
-If your name or place of residence have changed, be sure to update your vital records with a replacement birth certificate or an updated ID before going to the DMV.
-If you don’t have your birth records, you can order a copy of your birth certificate online with your parent’s help.
+Proof of Identity: You need a copy of your birth certificate at minimum or bring a passport or government photo ID if you have one.
+If your name or place of residence have changed, update your vital records with a replacement birth certificate or an updated ID before going to the DMV.
+If you don’t have your birth records, you can order a copy of your birth certificate online with your parents’ help.

 Social Security Card – Bring your social security card.
-If you do not have it, your parents can replace it.
+If you don’t have it, your parents can replace it.

-Proof of Residence – If you’re getting your driver’s license for the first time, you will have to provide proof of residence.
+Proof of Residence – If you’re getting your first driver’s license, you have to provide proof of residence.
 Your parents or legal guardians should provide these documents.
-In most cases, they should bring a lease, utility, or other bill showing place of residence
+In most cases, they should bring a lease, utility, or other bill showing the place of residence.

-Proof of Relationship — Most states require that your notarized birth certificate show your parents/guardians full names alongside date of birth.
+Proof of Relationship — Most states require that your notarized birth certificate show your parents’/guardians’ full names alongside the date of birth.
 In other cases, you will need a court order or adoption paperwork as proof of relationship.

-Other – If you’re not a state resident or have recently moved, you will have to provide additional documents such as certification of schooling, certification of driver’s education, etc. These requirements change by state so contact your local DMV for further information.
+Other – If you’re not a state resident or have recently moved, you have to provide additional documents.
+For example, certification of schooling, certification of driver’s education, etc. These requirements change by state.
+Therefore, contact your local DMV for further information.

 Visiting the DMV

 The Department of Motor Vehicles handles vehicle and driver registration in the United States and issues driver’s licenses.
-If you’re getting your driver’s license for the first time, you will have to visit the DMV in person with identifying documents such as a copy of your birth certificate.
+If you’re getting your first driver’s license, visit the DMV in person with identifying documents such as a copy of your birth certificate.
 You can do so by visiting your local office.

-Most DMVs will issue a temporary driver’s license which you can use until your current one shows up in the mail.
+Most DMVs will issue a temporary driver’s license.
+You can use that until your current one shows up in the mail.
 Some states will require you to hold a temporary 6-month provisional license before issuing a complete driver’s license.

 What If I Don’t Have My Birth Certificate or Social Security Card?